 School transport for reception to year 11 children

-We provide free school transport to the catchment school or nearest school to your home if it is over the walking distances set out by law.
+We provide free school transport to the nearest school to your home if it is over the walking distances set out by law.

 Applying for free school transport

-You do not need to apply for free home to school transport if your child is starting a school and you have applied for a place at one of our schools.
+Currently, you do not need to apply for free home to school transport if your child is starting a school, and you have applied for a place at one of our schools.
 We will automatically assess your child's eligibility and will send you a pass if you are eligible.

 Is my child eligible?

-We provide free school transport to the catchment school or nearest school* to your home if it is over the following walking distances:
+We provide free school transport to the nearest school* to your home if it is over the following walking distances:

 • 2 miles for children under eight years of age